Teuthis (mythology): Mythology

 Teuthis was a general of the Teuthians from Arcadia, a region in the Peloponnese.
 Like many other Greek leaders, he and his soldiers joined the expendition to take Helen from Troy and deliver her back to her husband Menelaus.
+According to Malalas, he led 60 ships together with another general named Agenor.

-The Greeks were stationed at Aulis for a very long time due to the violent gales denying them the chance to sail off, so Teuthis quarrelled badly with Agamemnon, king of kings, and prepared to return home to Teuthis with his soldiers.
+The Greeks were stationed at Aulis for a very long time because, when Agamemnon boasted that he was a better hunter than the goddess Artemis, she was angry at him and commanded the winds to prevent them from moving forward.
+Furious, Teuthis quarrelled badly with Agamemnon, king of kings, and prepared to return home to Teuthis with his soldiers.
 Then the goddess Athena appeared to him in the disguise of Melas and pursued him to stay.
 But Teuthis in his anger, and not realising this was a goddess before him, hurled his spear against her and wounded her in the thigh.

 He then returned home with his army, but Athena did not forget the insult; she sent a dream to him where she appeared with a wound on her thigh, and soon Teuthis was suffering from a terrible wasting disease, and the Teuthians alone among all Arcadians suffered from famine.
-Eventually the people received an oracle from Dodona, in which they was instructed to appease the goddess by crafting an image of her with a wound, swathed in a purple bandage, and thus the Teuthians' woes were finally lifted.
+According to Tzetzes, Teuthis died in his homeland.
+Eventually the people received an oracle from Dodona, in which they was instructed to appease the goddess by crafting a statue of her with her wounded thigh swathed in a purple bandage.
+After the statue was made, Athena stopped the famine.